René Belbenoît: Release, escape and success of "Dry Guillotine"

 However, some of the local authorities separated Belbenoît from the others and, with the cooperation of local prison authorities, a sympathetic local newspaperman helped him to escape in April 1936 in exchange for writing about prison conditions.
 Belbenoît traveled slowly north and stole a number of native canoes to continue his journey.

 In Panama he spent about seven months with the Guna tribe and later sold a large collection of butterflies in Panama City.
 There he also met Preston Rambo, who worked to translate his manuscript into English.
 In La Libertad, El Salvador, he hid in a ship that took him to Los Angeles in March 1937.
 In 1938, Belbenoit's memoir of his imprisonment, Dry Guillotine, was published in United States with an introduction by the prominent South American explorer and journalist William LaVarre.
 The best-selling memoir went through 14 printings in less than a year.

 Dry Guillotine attracted the attention of the U.S. immigration authorities, and Belbenoît was arrested.
 He received a visitor's visa, but was told to leave the U.S. in 1941.
 Belbenoît then traveled to Mexico, and tried to slip back into the United States a year later.
 However, he was arrested in Brownsville, Texas, and sentenced to 15 months in prison.
 After his release, Belbenoît acquired a valid passport and went to Los Angeles to work for Warner Bros. as a technical advisor for the film Passage to Marseille (1944).

 In 1951, Belbenoît moved to Lucerne Valley, California, and founded René's Ranch Store, where he also lived.
 Neighbors knew who he was.
 His new book, Hell on Trial, again attracted the attention of immigration authorities, and in May 1951 he was summoned to Los Angeles.
 His former movie co-workers from Passage to Marseille spoke on his behalf, and he received U.S. citizenship in 1956.

 Personal life

 Belbenoît married Lee Gumpert, a widow who had one son, William Gumpert.

 Death

-Belbenoît died of cardiac arrest at his store in Lucerne Valley on February 26, 1959, aged 59.
+Six months before the penal colony of Cayenne would be officially closed by the French Fourth Republic, Belbenoît died of cardiac arrest at his store in Lucerne Valley on February 26, 1959, aged 59.